dewloosh/dewloosh-core/README.md

 </a>

-> **Warning**
-> This package is under active development and in an **alpha stage**.
-Come back later, or star the repo to make sure you don’t miss the first stable release!

 This package contains common developer utilities to support other `dewloosh` solutions.
 Everything is pure Python, the package requires no extra dependencies and should run on a bare metal setup.

-The most important tools are:
+The most important features:

-* Classes `DictCollection` and `OrderedDictCollection` providing facilities to deal with nested dictionaries, allowing us to create and manipulate hierarchical data objects.

-* A `Deepdict` class, that takes `OrderedDictCollection` to the next level.

-* A set of abstract base classes for metaprogramming.
+* Various dictionary classes that enhance the core behaviour of the built-in `dict` type.
+The top of the cake is the `DeepDict` class, which offers a different behaviour for nested dictionaries by applying a self replicating defalt factory.

+* A set of tools for metaprogramming.
+The use cases include declaring custom abstract class properties, using metaclasses to avoid unwanted code conflicts, assuring the implementation of abstract methods at design time, etc.

-* Various decorators, wrappers and other handy developer tools.
+* Decorators, wrappers and other handy developer tools.

-* Some other tools for educational refrencing.

 ## **Documentation and Issues**